JeffBenton/rails_arcade_js/NOTES.md

 - [x] Your Rails application must reveal at least one `has-many` relationship through JSON that is then rendered to the page.
 - [x] Must use your Rails application to render a form for creating a resource that is submitted dynamically through JavaScript.
 - [x] At least one of the JS Model Objects must have a method on the prototype.

+Fix has_many to fetch plays when game show page is created (update serializers and game constructor) Fix ajax form submit to append game to dom without another get request for games